bbecker-inlogik/vagrant_demo/readme Setup.txt

 Stopping and starting vms
 -------------------------
-to hibernate use:
-vagrant suspend
-vagrant resume
-vagrant ssh
-	fast to resume but uses more memory
+to hibernate use: 	fast to resume but uses more memory vagrant suspend vagrant resume vagrant ssh

 to shutdown use:
 vagrant halt

 to restart use:
 vagrant up
-vagrant ssh
+or
+vagrant reload //same as vagrant halt and vagrant up

 To remove a vm:
 ---------------